-Hilton Grand Vacations Club also features points-based timeshare that can also be redeemed for stays within the Hilton Hotel network.
-Hilton has premium resorts in top-drawing locations such as Las Vegas, Orlando and Hawaii, plus offers an extensive list of affiliated resorts in Canada, Mexico and Europe.
+Hilton Grand Vacations Club also features points-based timeshare that can also be redeemed for stays within the Hilton Honors loyalty program.
+Hilton has premium resorts in top-drawing locations such as Las Vegas, Orlando and Hawaii, plus offers an extensive list of affiliated resorts in Mexico and Europe.

 Bluegreen Vacation Club allows its guests to use an annual allowance of points among its network of 64 managed and affiliated resorts across the U.S. and the Caribbean.
 With a unique selection of room sizes, seasons and destinations, owners are free to redeem these points to design a dream vacation.